dolv/k8s-controller-tutorial/README.md

 This step introduces the Makefile for build automation, a distroless Dockerfile for secure containerization, a GitHub workflow for CI/CD, and initial test coverage to ensure code quality and deployment readiness.

 ---
-## Step 6: List Kubernetes Deployments with client-go
+## Step 6: List/Create/Delete Kubernetes Deployments with client-go

 - Added a new `list` command using [k8s.io/client-go](https://github.com/kubernetes/client-go).
+- Added a new `create` command using [k8s.io/client-go](https://github.com/kubernetes/client-go).
+- Added a new `delete` command using [k8s.io/client-go](https://github.com/kubernetes/client-go).
 - Lists deployments in the namespace provided as `--namespace` command line argument (`default` by default).
 - Supports a `--kubeconfig` flag to specify the kubeconfig file for authentication.
 - Supports a `--namespace`,`-n` flag to specify the namespace for the operation.